Nivanglus/Anescdonia/Rules.md

 1. **Armored Systems**
 - LBA and derivitives are the only permitted armor system to be used.
-- Tkoi/Veltech LBA Variants are not permitted
+- Tkoi/Veltech LBA Variants are not permitted (This does not apply to NTLBA)

 2. **Armored Ground Vehicles**